caleorourke/chirp/docs/getting-started.md

 # Core Components

-Aside from its benefits, Rasp is simply a lightweight framework baked with:
+Aside from its benefits, {{site.github.title}} is simply a lightweight framework baked with:

 * CSS3/HTML5
 * JavaScript/jQuery